datacabinet/datacabinet.github.io/Readme.md

 **For Student Users**

 To access assignments, students needs to import a course with the ID that you create as a student view and to import nbgrader by running the document that you create.
+After import, you have the run the project, open a terminal and enable nbgrader:
+       jupyter nbextension install --user --overwrite --py nbgrader jupyter nbextension enable --user --py nbgrader
+       jupyter serverextension enable --user --py nbgrader

 To get assignment, they need to click “fetch” first in **Assignents** and open the assignment.
 After they finish the assignment, they just can click submit.
+This might not be needed if the assignment is already fetched and instructor has not released a new version.

 ***Keep in mind that you may need to log out and in the account after you install nbgrader.**